 Revenue from the sale of goods is recognized at the point in time when control of the asset is transferred to the customer, generally when the goods are delivered to and accepted by the customer.
-The normal credit term is 30 to 60 days upon delivery.
+The normal credit term is thirty (30) to sixty (60) days upon delivery.

 The Group considers whether there are other promises in the contract that are separate performance obligations to which a portion of the transaction price needs to be allocated.
-In determining the transaction price for the sale of goods, the Group considers the effects of variable consideration, the existence of significant financing component, noncash considerations, and considerations payable to the customer, if any.
+In determining the transaction price for the sale of goods, the Group considers the effects of variable consideration, the existence of a significant financing component, non-cash considerations, and considerations payable to the customer, if any.